Gettier problem: Fred Dretske's conclusive reasons and Robert Nozick's truth-tracking

 Though Jones has gotten lucky, he could have just as easily been deceived and not have known it.
-Therefore it doesn't fulfill premise 4, for if Jones saw a fake barn he wouldn't have any idea it was a fake barn.
-So this is not knowledge.
+Therefore, it doesn't fulfill condition 4, for if Jones had seen a fake barn he wouldn't have had any idea it was a fake barn.
+So, even on the revised account, Jones does not know that he sees a barn.